SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 03 July, 2022 at 11:04:18
+# Last Refreshed - 03 July, 2022 at 12:04:39
 The Latest Activity was a VirtualRide -

 <b>Zwift - Mountain Route in Watopia</b>

 which happened on 02 July, 2022 at 11:44:37

-Which is 0 years, 0 months, 0 days, 23 hours and 19 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 0 hours and 20 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/7402353288